 The final design is an acrylic pivoting storage container meant as a countertop display piece to showcase pasta's unique shapes.
 It also alleviates the difficulty of pouring the dry pasta when preparing it.

-When looking at the problem, two main issues were observed: the organization of the pasta in cupboards and pantries, and pouring the pasta from its storage container into a the measuring device or pot.
+When looking at the problem, two main issues were observed: the organization of the pasta in cupboards, and pouring the pasta from its storage container.

 The pasta was stored in an unattractive mix of boxes and bags, which could not be resealed.
 It was also difficult to quickly find the desired pasta because of the opacity of the packaging.